Skip to content

 Frequently Asked Questions

-It really depends on your team.
-Sanity gives developers maximum flexibility — code-defined schemas, GROQ queries, the works.
-Contentful fits enterprises with established procurement processes and serious localization requirements.
-Storyblok wins when marketers need visual, drag-and-drop editing without pulling a developer into every change.
-We look at your editorial workflow, budget, and technical constraints before we say anything definitive.
+It depends on your team.
+Sanity gives developers maximum flexibility with code-defined schemas and GROQ queries.
+Contentful fits enterprises with procurement processes and localization needs.
+Storyblok wins when marketers need visual editing without pulling in a developer for every change.
+We look at your editorial workflow, budget, and technical constraints before recommending anything.

-A typical headless CMS integration with a Next.js frontend runs $8,000–$25,000+, depending on content model complexity, how many locales you need, migration scope, and editorial workflow requirements.
+A typical headless CMS integration with a Next.js frontend runs $8,000-$25,000+, depending on content model complexity, locale count, migration scope, and editorial workflow needs.
 Self-hosted options like Payload and Strapi cut SaaS fees but add infrastructure costs.
-We give fixed-fee quotes after a discovery call — no vague estimates.
+We give fixed-fee quotes after a discovery call, not vague ranges.

-Yes.
-We write automated migration scripts that map WordPress content to structured schemas, preserve your URL paths with 301 redirects, and validate metadata transfer.
-We run pre-launch crawls to catch broken links, then monitor Search Console for 30 days after launch.
-Honestly, most migrations come out with better Core Web Vitals scores than the WordPress site had, which tends to help rankings rather than hurt them.
+Yes -- we write migration scripts that map WordPress content to structured schemas, preserve URL paths with 301 redirects, and validate metadata transfer before launch.
+On SleepDr's migration to Payload CMS, Lighthouse performance went from 35 to 94, which tends to help rankings rather than hurt them.

-No — and this is a common misconception.
-Modern headless platforms have solid editing interfaces.
-Storyblok has full visual editing.
-Sanity Studio supports custom input components that feel intuitive.
-Contentful and Strapi both have structured form-based editors that are easy to learn.
-We configure the editorial experience so your content team works in a familiar environment.
-They never touch code or API endpoints.
+No -- modern headless platforms have proper editing interfaces built for non-developers.
+Storyblok has full visual editing, Sanity Studio supports custom input components, and Contentful and Strapi both use structured form-based editors.
+We configure the editorial experience so your content team never touches code or API endpoints.

-A standard implementation — content modeling, frontend integration, preview setup, and editorial training — typically takes 4–6 weeks.
-Complex migrations from legacy platforms with thousands of entries, multiple locales, or heavily customized workflows can run 8–12 weeks.
-We nail down the timeline during discovery and commit to fixed delivery dates.
+A standard implementation -- content modeling, frontend integration, preview setup, and editorial training -- typically takes 4-6 weeks.
+Complex migrations from legacy platforms with thousands of entries or heavily customized workflows can run 8-12 weeks.
+We fix the timeline during discovery and commit to delivery dates.

 More solutions